 Students who discontinue class attendance and neglect to withdraw ("drop") officially from the course are subject to failing the class.
 Registered students who withdraw from the University (i.e. terminate all courses in progress) must officially drop their courses by filing a Notice of Withdrawal E-Form.
 The same drop policies and deadlines apply to students who withdraw from the University as for those who drop only one course.

 Tuition is fully or partially refundable only when a student officially withdraws.
 The student must file a Notice of Withdrawal E-Form with the One Stop Student Center.
+Dates and

-Dates and Deadlines for the tuition refund schedule are located on the Student Financial Services website.
-Online MEd students can refer to their Student Success site for program specific dates.
+Deadlines for the tuition refund schedule are located on the Student Financial Services website.
 No refund will be made for withdrawal after the final deadline has passed.
 Withdrawal is effective on the date that the completed form is received by the Graduate Records Office.